Stay Connected

 Events, News, and Stories from the Kansas Forest Service

 Learn more about the Kansas Forest Service training, events, and educational programs available across the state!
-In December we have a soil health workshop planned in Effingham.
+In June, you can see Smokey Bear across the state, learn more about tree care, and learn about the impact trees have on wildlife.

 Recent News